hyecheol123/NomadCoder-CustomHooks/README.md

   - `useFadeIn()`: Make elements fade in.
   - `useNetwork()`: Detect network status and execute a function when network status changes
   - `useScroll()`: Detect scroll
+  - `useFullscreen()`: Make an element to be displayed in full-screen mode.